We’re a resourceful charity working in tough situations since 1994.

-Grapevine helps people experiencing isolation, poverty and disadvantage to build better lives.
+Grapevine helps all kinds of people experiencing isolation, poverty and disadvantage to build better lives.

 We do it by offering practical person-centred guidance, advocacy and support.

-We know that with enough hope, insight and supportive relationships around them people can take control, turn their lives around and realise their potential.
+We help them get the hope, insight and supportive relationships they need to take control, turn their lives around and realise their potential.

-Using practical tools and training we also help people build their collective power to tackle the problems they are facing.
+Using practical tools and training we also help people build their collective power to tackle the problems they’re facing.
 We help them spark and sustain movements for change.

 We’re brave, creative and passionate about our work because we know that working this way can give new life.